 - Narrow your focus on a specific view of risk, filtering the catalog using storm track information and storm characteristics

 - Export a subset of storms for further analysis in Touchstone® or Touchstone Re™

 - Easily create similar stochastic event sets by leveraging filtering capabilities as well as web map layers from the National Hurricane Center

-- Access each hourly point of a storm’s track to obtain parameters in both our 10K WSST and Caribbean 10K catalogs
+- Access each hourly point of a storm’s track to obtain parameters from several of our 10K tropical cyclone catalogs

 - Log in from anywhere to obtain direct access to a dedicated map server that can send event data to multiple applications and deliver geospatial content as frequently as you need it

 - Be prepared for the worst by quickly visualizing your risk to help you make informed business decisions faster